devandrepascoa/FLOWViZ/README.md

 ```
 2. Execute `setupAirflow.sh`.
 Make sure Airflow has all its services running, including the Web server (access it first, before going to step 2);

-3. Execute `docker compose up`.
+3. Execute `docker compose up -d`.
 This will start the server, client and MongoDB containers;

 4. Inside the **Apache Airflow web client** in [http://localhost:8080](http://localhost:8080) (The default credentials are username: `airflow` and password: `airflow`), using the **NavBar** go to **Admin** and then **Connections**.
 Click **add a new record** (plus icon) and fulfill the displayed fields with the following information: